 For each project, you likely have multiple types of documents that all need to be kept together for quick reference.
-An example folder structure for your projects might be:
+An example construction business folder structure for your projects might be:

 If you follow this same structure for each project, your team will know exactly where to look for each type of document they need.

 When there are multiple files within each folder, you need a file naming convention.
 All this means is a consistent way to name files.
 Some tips include: